By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 A homelab without a UPS is a data integrity incident waiting to happen.
 An unclean power-off hits a Proxmox cluster mid-write the same way it hits any other server: ZFS journals, VM checkpoints, and TrueNAS datasets can survive it, but they do not have to — and the margin between “survived” and “corrupted” is thinner than most people expect until they lose a pool after a brief power flicker.

-This article covers everything between buying decision and runtime calculation: VA vs W, line-interactive vs online double-conversion, how to read a runtime curve, how much power your specific homelab actually pulls (my bench measurements from the P3 P4400 are below), how to wire NUT into Proxmox so VMs shut down before the battery reaches critical, and the battery replacement math you need to know before the first cell dies.
+This article covers everything between buying decision and runtime calculation: VA vs W, line-interactive vs online double-conversion, how to read a runtime curve, how much power typical homelab configurations actually pull, how to wire NUT into Proxmox so VMs shut down before the battery reaches critical, and the battery replacement math you need to know before the first cell dies.

 VA vs W: why they are not the same number